Smile-SA/gdpr-dump/CONTRIBUTING.md

 2. Create a new branch.
 3. Implement your bugfix/feature.
    Don't forget to update the functional and unit tests accordingly.
-4. Run the tests (phpcs, phpmd, phpunit).
+4. Run the tests (phpcs, phpstan, phpunit).
    All tests must succeed.
 5. Create the pull request:
     - Source branch: the branch of your fork